suyanan/VIOS/README.md

    - Step1. pre-handle the virus database referring to the paper;
    - Step2. name it with "nt_viruses_final.fasta";
    - Step3. put the file into the **$DATABASE_HOME/blastDB/nt_viruses/final** directory;
    - Step4.
-Go to the the modelue�������ݿ⴦����database����press the "Update Viruses" button.
+Go to the the modelue 用户自有参考数据库索引, press the "Update Viruses" button.

    Besides, you can also custom the virus 's some **family** like Filoviridae which Ebola belongs to.
 The process method is like the virus handling method above, in addition, modify the variables(nt_viruses_family_name_list,nt_viruses_family_name_readable_list) in the **/VIOS/ngs/scripts/config_paras.py** script.

    Well, you can email at Su Yanan <suyanan1991@163.com> to get the virus database, I'll share with you through cloud storage.
-   You can download nt_viruses_final database from [BaiduYun_database](https://pan.baidu.com/s/1lSp0nhK-uga0AEWrFpeWEw).
+   You can download nt_viruses_final database from [BaiduYun_database](https://pan.baidu.com/s/1lSpOnhK-uga0AEWrFpeWEw).

 ## Deploy the Django Project **VIOS**
   - **Step1.
 Config MYSQL database**